 The kinetic energy is also converted by the reduction in velocity when it flows over the blades.
 It is the net pressure difference from the inlet to the outlet which determines the energy from the turbine.

 In the Kaplan turbine, Water enters through the casing and flows through the guide blade.

 Water enters into the runner blades in the axial portion.
 The runner blades are designed in specific aero-foil structures like the Francis turbine.

-But the shape of the blade is a bit differently.
+But the shape of the blade is a bit different.
 The blades are a bit lengthy and curved.

 Water hits the runner blade and exhales the thrust on it.
 This causes its rotation.
 The water after imparting the energy. then water flows axially out of the turbine and into the draft tube.

 Steam turbines basically convert thermal energy in steam into mechanical energy and are further used to generate electricity.

 It was invented by Sir Charles persons in 1884.

 Flow Energy → Mechanical Energy

 The essential material used to generate steam in turbines is basically coal and nuclear fuel to further generate electricity in thermal power plants.